Online Divorce in Nevada

 Do-It-Yourself Divorce in Nevada

-DIY divorce in Nevada can be an option to get a dissolution of marriage on your own without involving lawyers or mediators.
-If you are interested in how to file for divorce by yourself, you should know that you have two ways to terminate marital relations.
+DIY divorce in Nevada can be an option to get a dissolution of marriage without involving lawyers or mediators.
+You have two ways to terminate marital relations.
 If your case is uncontested, you can follow the simplified procedure, but if it is contested, filing divorce papers yourself will be done according to the ordinary process.

 How to file your own divorce if you and your spouse cannot agree on the terms of dissolution?
 Here is a step-by-step guide for a contested do-it-yourself divorce in Nevada:

 1. Prepare the papers.
-If you act independently, determine which paperwork is necessary for your case and learn how to fill out divorce papers yourself.
+Determine which paperwork is necessary for your case and learn how to fill out divorce papers yourself.

 2. Submit the completed paperwork to the court.
 You can file for divorce in Nevada online through the e-filing system if it is available in your county or at the court clerk’s office.
 When submitting the papers, you must pay the mandatory filing fee.

 3. Serve the defendant.
-After you file divorce papers in Nevada online or offline, you have 120 days to notify the other spouse of the lawsuit through the serving procedure.
-Given that you cannot do it yourself, you can ask a constable, a sheriff, a private process server, or another person above 18 to deliver the documents.
+After you file divorce papers in Nevada, you have 120 days to notify the other spouse through the serving procedure.
+You cannot do it yourself, you can ask a constable, a sheriff, a private process server, or another person above 18 to deliver the documents.

 4. Get an answer.
 After receiving the papers, the defendant has 21 days to provide a response or a counterclaim.